Last updated: May 3, 2023

 • Seller's permit (required for businesses that sell taxable items)

-If you are starting a professional limited liability company in New Mexico, you will need special business licenses traditional LLCs might not need.
+If you are starting a professional limited liability company in New Mexico, you will need special business licenses that traditional LLCs might not need.

 New Mexico's Regulation & Licensing Department handles state-level licenses, so make sure to check with them.

-By default, single-member New Mexico LLC is treated as a sole proprietorship for tax purposes, while multi-member LLCs are treated as partnerships.
+By default, a single-member New Mexico LLC is treated as a sole proprietorship for tax purposes, while multi-member LLCs are treated as partnerships.

 This business structure offers additional flexibility, so LLCs in New Mexico can choose whether they want to be taxed as an S or C corporation.